kubernetes/website/content/en/docs/concepts/containers/images.md

 : the image is pulled only if it is not already present locally.

 `Always`
-: every time the kubelet launches a container, the kubelet queries the container image registry to resolve the name to an image [digest](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier).
-If the kubelet has a container image with that exact digest cached locally, the kubelet uses its cached image; otherwise, the kubelet pulls the image with the resolved digest, and uses that image to launch the container.
+: every time the kubelet launches a container, the kubelet queries the container image registry to resolve the name to an image
+  [digest](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier).
+The kubelet then pulls the image with the resolved digest, and uses that image to launch the container.

 `Never`
 : the kubelet does not try fetching the image.
 If the image is somehow already present